beeznest/chamilo-lms-icpna/plugin/external_page_ngl/readme.txt

-This plugin is used to show additional buttons in the course with external information embedded.
+This plugin is used to show a additional button in the course with NGL information embedded.